How do you create a script or call sheet for your event?

 By default, all actions fall into the 'default' section, but you can add additional segments via the 'add section' button.
 You can change the name of the sections by clicking on the pencil icon.

-During your event you can always consult your script via the eventplanner.net app, but sometimes it is just a little easier if you can print your script.
+During your event you can always consult your script via the eventplanner.net app, but sometimes it is just a little easier if you can print your call sheet.
 So you can quickly catch up in the heat of battle and have a backup in case your internet connection goes down.
 The 'print' button at the top of your script takes you to a print-friendly version.

 When you have a long to-do list, it is useful to only see your own tasks or those of a colleague.
 That's possible!
 Click on 'filter by contact' at the top and select the person or people whose tasks you want to see on the board.